Welcome to the RE Department

 The RE curriculum at Altrincham College provokes challenging questions about the meaning and purpose of life, belief in God, issues of right and wrong and what it means to be human.
 Exploration of these ‘Ultimate Questions’ enables students to develop a plethora of skills ranging from communication and reflective skills through to analysis and evaluation, all of which are invaluable on a personal level and highly desirable to employers.

-At Altrincham College RE utilises the ‘Trafford Agreed Syllabus for Religious Education’ as used as a basis for the RE Curriculum.
+At Altrincham College RE utilises the ‘Trafford Agreed Syllabus for Religious Education’ as a basis for the RE Curriculum.

 The foundations laid in KS3 will help students to progress and succeed at KS4.